-In relation to the recommendations contained in Chapter 1 of the Code, in 2020 the Company published only the Articles of Association on its website and took actions to expand the number of acts published on its website.
-In relation to the recommendations contained in Chapter 2 of the Code, in 2020 the Company did not adopt special procedures for approving and publishing transactions between members of the Management Board or Supervisory Board and the Company but applies the regulations and Policies for Conflict of Interest Management.
+In relation to the recommendations contained in Chapter 1 of the Code, in 2021 the Company published only the Articles of Association on its website and planes to take actions to expand the number of acts published on its website.
+In relation to the recommendations contained in Chapter 2 of the Code, in 2021 the Company did not adopt special procedures for approving and publishing transactions between members of the Management Board or Supervisory Board and the Company but planes to adopt them in year 2022.

-In relation to the recommendations contained in Chapters 3 and 4 of the Code, the Company's Supervisory Board has not established an Appointing Committee and a Remuneration Committee due to the fact that the Supervisory Board has three to five members and performs tasks within the competence of these committees.
+In relation to the recommendations contained in Chapters 3 and 4 of the Code, the Company's Supervisory Board has not adopted a formal procedure for the appointment of the Management Board, but plans to adopt it in 2022.
+The Company's Supervisory Board has not established an Appointing Committee and a Remuneration Committee due to the fact that the Supervisory Board has three to five members and performs tasks within the competence of these committees.
 The function of the Audit Committee, in accordance with the Audit Act, is performed by the appointed Audit Committee, whose members are also members of the Supervisory Board.
-Furthermore, the Supervisory Board, which consists of male members in a term that began before 2020, has set a target for the percentage of female members of the Supervisory Board and Management Board to be achieved in the next five years, but the plan is still under development.
-In this regard, given that in 2020 there were no new appointments of members of the Supervisory Board, the data from Art.
+Furthermore, the Supervisory Board, which consists of male members in a term that began before 2020, has set a target for the percentage of female members of the Supervisory Board and Management Board to be achieved in the next five years, but the detailed plan is still under development, and and the set goal that in the five-year period until 2025 at least one member of the Supervisory Board will be a woman, in 2021 was not achieved.
+In this regard, given that in 2021 there were no new appointments of members of the Supervisory Board, the data from Art.
 16. of the Code, and also the expected minimum time load of each member of the Supervisory Board is not determined at the time of his appointment.
-The Supervisory Board has two members, who are not independent, and in 2020 it did not evaluate the work and circumstances in accordance with the Code in 2019, but it is preparing to do the same for 2020.
+The Supervisory Board has two members, who are not independent, and in 2021 it did not evaluate the work and circumstances in accordance with the Code, but it is preparing to do the same for 2022.

 In relation to the recommendations contained in Chapter 5 of the Code, the Company's Articles of Association and/or internal acts do not contain formal rules governing responsibilities and reporting procedures at the level of the parent company and subsidiaries, but financial managers of subsidiaries are responsible for reporting.
 No formal act on the profile of the management board for the effective execution of the management's responsibilities has been adopted, as the management board has been operating effectively in its current composition for many years.
-The management in 2020 did not evaluate its own work for 2019, but it is preparing to do the same in relation to its work in 2020.
+The management did not evaluate its own work in 2021, but it is preparing to do the same in relation to its work in 2022.

-In relation to Chapter 6 of the Code, as stated, the Remuneration Committee has not been established, and the remuneration policy of board members was adopted in 2020 and is expected to be approved at the first assembly to be held in 2021.
+In relation to Chapter 6 of the Code, as stated, the Remuneration Committee has not been established, and the remuneration policy of board members was adopted in 2020 and was approved at the General assembly.

 Regarding the recommendations from Chapter 7 of the Code, internal business control and risk management is performed partly through the activities of the business function Controlling, and partly through the activities of the Company's management bodies and external auditors and certification companies.
-Also, in 2020, no formal policies and procedures from this chapter of the Code were adopted, but the company was actively working on their adoption.
+Also, in 2021, all formal policies and procedures from this chapter of the Code were not adopted, but the company plans to adopt them in year 2022.